 Aside from the essentials listed above, there are other pieces of tech that are popular among distributed teams.

-Project management tools are excellent for tracking the performance of remote employees and tracking progress on important project milestones.
+Project management tools are invaluable for tracking the performance of remote employees and progress on important project milestones throughout the project life cycle.
 Popular examples include Trello, Asana, and Jira.
-These tools help facilitate asynchronous project collaboration between remote employees and provide a platform where project details and changes can be readily tracked.
+These tools not only facilitate asynchronous project collaboration between remote employees but also provide a platform for readily tracking project details and changes, ensuring transparency and accountability throughout the project life cycle.

 Team chat platforms such as Slack, Workplace From Facebook, and Microsoft Teams help bring distant teams together.
 These tools help declutter email inboxes, consolidate communications, and provide employees an opportunity to easily reach out to their teammates and managers.
 These platforms often include features that allow managers and coworkers to readily see who is currently online and whether or not they are available to chat.